ACADEMIC RESEARCHERS IN CHALLENGING TIMES

 We conducted two pilot studies to inform this project.
 In Study 1, 12 senior feminist academics in education, sociology and allied fields from six countries provided interviews or written materials in response to questions about their research leadership (Acker & Wagner, 2019).
 In Study 2, 17 Ontario education academics holding various social justice commitments described their experiences of conducting research (Acker et al., 2018).
 These studies indicate that external funding has become a key priority for academics, despite the difficulties many experience in acquiring it (Acker, 2018; Acker & Ylijoki, 2018; McGinn et al., 2019).
 They also suggest that Canadian research practices may differ from those found elsewhere and that there is a need to identify and implement better means of supporting academic researchers and their student assistants to produce excellent research without undue anxiety and inefficiency.

 In 2018, we conducted an analysis of research policy documents at various levels (national, provincial, institutional) that might be expected to influence researcher decisions (Campisi et al., 2018).
 In 2018 and 2019 we conducted 24 interviews with research administrators and other key informants knowledgeable about the research field.
-In the most recent phase of the research, we are interviewing faculty in our four target fields.
+We published some of the results from this phase as Acker, McGinn, & Campisi (2019).
+As of March 2020, we completed 27 interviews with faculty in our four target fields.

 There is very little literature that combines notions of researcher identity, leadership, social justice and challenging times in academe.
 In studying Canadian academic researchers and inserting the findings into international debates, we make a unique contribution to what Brew and Lucas (2009) call the “scholarship of academic research” (p.
 7).